arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Why it becomes such a nightmare?
 A good question.

-- parameters depend on each other in a non-trivial way.
-  Different model &rarr; different parameters.
+- parameters depend on each other in a non-trivial way Different model &rarr; different parameters.
 Added a model &mdash; update CLI
-- there should be a way to associate parameters with a group they come from
+- there should be a way to associate parameters with an entity they come from
   - is this parameter for an architecture? for an optimizer? for a dataset?
+  - entities that appear naturally in programming interfaces are not in the style of bash calls
-- at some point second model appears (hi GANs!), and possibly a second optimizer, several types of datasets... now you need to support all of that in CLI
+- at some point second model appears (hi GANs!), and possibly a second optimizer, several types of datasets... now you need to support all of that in CLI and avoid flag collisions
   - multiply by backward-compatibility - unlikely you want to frequently drop previous interface
-  - hard to foresee all the things that can change
 - validation logic that capable of handling all these scenarios would be huge, buggy and not helpful at all

 **CLIs don't scale up well**.
 They work well only when you can decompose things into simpler components 'each doing one job'.
-But never seen anyone turning a network layer into a separate CLI call.
+Before writing CLI, it is thus important to know what is the functionality your project provides and how it may change in a year or two.
+It is very easy to add CLI when the project is in it's initial stage &mdash; but as functionality grows, you'll find it exponentially harder to fit all knobs into CLI.

+Other programming interfaces survive growth quite easily.

 ## Looking forward